OpenNebula/docs/source/integration/references/compile.rst

 different for each platform.
 Commands are started on background, ``sudo`` needs to be configured **not to require real tty** and any password for them.

+It is recommended to limit the ``cat`` command as much as possible, an example can be found `here <https://github.com/OpenNebula/one/blob/master/src/vmm_mad/remotes/lib/lxd/catfstab>`_

 Example configuration
 --------------------------------------------------------------------------------